 However things went wrong.
 I had an unexpected crisis with my cash flow.
 I found a safe harbour for Ocean Child (Yamba) then I flew back to my home town of Hobart to sort out my business affairs.
 Ky came with me, as was a great help in many ways.

 My intention was to sail to New Zealand, and spend the autumn around Whangarei.
 However Ocean Child's progress in early 2017 was beset by mechanical problems (anchor winch and gearbox).
 Samantha, Josh and Monique helped me move Ocean Child from Yamba to Port Stephens, and Graham Breeze helped me move her from Port Stephens back to her home port of Hobart.
 We arrived in Hobart at the end of April, with a small oil leak from the gearbox unresolved.
 Ocean Child is currently berthed in the DSS marina at Sandy Bay.

-Now (May 2017) I am interested in local sailing... there are many interesting and beautiful coasts close to Hobart, suitable for trips from one day to one week.
-From June or July, my current plan is to fly to New Zealand to visit friends, then perhaps explore the Greek Islands by foot and by ferry.
+Now (June July 2017) I am interested in local sailing... there are many interesting and beautiful coasts close to Hobart, suitable for trips from one day to one week.
+After July, my current plan is to fly to New Zealand to visit friends, then perhaps explore the Greek Islands by foot and by ferry.
 Islands around Croatia and Turkey also sound inviting.

 The following austral summer of 2017/18 I would like to explore the Furneaux Islands in Bass Strait, not all that far from my home port of Hobart.
 The wilderness west coast of Tasmania is another inviting destination.
 This trip depends on my finding good crew willing to stay with Ocean Child for perhaps two months.

 Ideally, I would like to travel with a person interested in nature conservation, photography, ocean life, whales, snorkelling and diving.
 This person must be a non-smoker, and must enjoy cooking.
 SCUBA experience would definitely be useful (although there is no compressor on board).